stefandecimelli/sample-kitchen-app-v1/README.md

 ## Development

 Before you start, ensure you have bun installed.
-Go [here](https://bun.sh/docs/installation) to do so.
+It's super simple, go [here](https://bun.sh/docs/installation) to do so.

 To start, just clone this repo and run
 ```